-First held in 1989, the event has featured every year since and is the VSCC’s longest running and most successful event.
+First held in 1989, the event has featured every year since and is the VSCC’s longest-running and most successful event.

-The one-day regularity trial – a variation of the rules for historic competition that allows members to drive their cars competitively – traditionally it is the climax of the VSCC’s competitive annual event calendar.
+The one-day regularity trial – a variation of the rules for a historic competition that allows members to drive their cars competitively – traditionally it is the climax of the VSCC’s competitive annual event calendar.

 After practice, competitors nominate a lap time attempt to replicate on each subsequent lap of the circuit, with points allocated for every second greater or less than that lap time.

 The winner is the competitor who completes the required number of laps while accruing the least number of points.